Health Services Administration (MHSA) Online Degree

 Per Credit Hour

 If you want to take your career in health management to the next level, earn your Executive Master of Health Services Administration at Xavier University.
-We prepare the next generation of leaders in health services by offering an Executive Master of Health Services Administration (MHSA) in a 100% online format.
-You will join a nationally ranked program accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
-The online Executive MHSA requires no on-campus visits, so you can earn your degree without interrupting your life and career.
+We prepare the next generation of leaders in health services by offering professionals an Executive Master of Health Services Administration (MHSA) in a 100% online format.
+The online Executive MHSA requires no on-campus visits, so you can earn your MHSA degree without interrupting your life and career.

-This 42-credit program is designed for busy professionals, with at least one year of experience in the healthcare sector, or similar, who are ready to leverage their experience and transform the delivery of health services.
+This 42-credit degree program is designed for busy professionals, with at least one year of experience in the healthcare sector, or similar, who are ready to leverage their health care experience and transform the delivery of health services.

 With health services administration classes offered in the fall, spring and summer, you can unleash your leadership potential and prepare for a top-tier, dynamic role in as few as two years.